nithikamenon/DEV_PSU_site/README.md

 ### about the site: 1.
 The site is not published due to my name being on it and pictures with my identity.
 I was given the idea of a personal website, but I if to decide again I would choose another topic for my site.

-## please reach out if you would like a zip of the project to download and view yourself
+## please reach out if you would like a zip of the project to download and view yourself.
+I am aware that MacOS has a built in web server.
+I'm unsure about other OS.
+Lmk if there are better ways to share without publishing a new site!